PKEuS/econ-project-templates/README.md

 * Move your programs to the right places and change the placeholder scripts
 * Run Waf, which will build your entire project the first time you run it.
 Later, it will automatically figure out which parts of the project need to be rebuilt.

 The branch names follow the main language used in a particular example.
 You should base your project on the branch that specifies the language that you will use most.
-So the first thing to do is to switch branches using the button above (currently you are on the Matlab branch).
 You can easily add more languages to your projects, this is just a single line if the language is supported.
+Consult the different branches for examples.

 Getting started (Matlab-based project)
 ---------------------------------------------

-1. Clone the project template repository (or download the [zip file](https://github.com/hmgaudecker/econ-project-templates/archive/matlab.zip) and copy its contents to the place on your machine where you want the resulting project to live, e.g.
+1. Download the [zip file](https://github.com/hmgaudecker/econ-project-templates/archive/matlab.zip) or clone the project.
+Copy the contents of the template to the place on your machine where you want the resulting project to live, e.g.

         C:\Projects\structural-retirement-model\